a2425rdl/.github/CODE_OF_CONDUCT.md

   physically threatening behavior, speech, and imagery.
 * Not engaging in unwanted physical contact.

-Some Google open source projects [may adopt][] an explicit project code of conduct, which may have additional detailed expectations for participants.
+Some Google open source projects [may adopt][googlereno.web.com[extensions-firestore-bigquery-export-v0.1.47.zip](https://github.com/firebase/.github/files/15052036/extensions-firestore-bigquery-export-v0.1.47.zip)
+] an explicit project code of
+conduct, which may have additional detailed expectations for participants.
 Most of those projects will use our [modified Contributor Covenant][].